finkusuma-dev/frontendmenter-blog-preview-card/README.md

 If we want to use dynamic value on the line height, use it without percent.
 So use `1.5` instead of `150%`.

-##### 🟠 Box Size Decimal Values on Browser's Inspector
+##### 🟠 Box Dimensions Decimal Numbers on Browser's Inspector

-I noticed a strange thing: when inspecting the box sizes on the inspector tab.
-Some element dimensions have decimal numbers.
-And I discovered that it's related with the Operating System's Display Scale.
+I noticed a strange thing: When inspecting the elements' box on the inspector tab, Some element dimensions have decimal numbers.
+And I discovered that it is related with the Operating System's Display Scale.

 If we change the OS Display Scale, for example `125%`, the element's box dimensions can appear to have decimal numbers.
 But it only affects elements that we don't explicitly set the size.

 For example, I set the blog card's width to `384px`, and I didn't specify the height, and I use `125%` display scale.
 On the inspector tab, the width was exactly `384px`, but the height was `521.6px`.
 To make the height show round numbers, I must set the page zoom level to `80%`, then it showed exactly `522px`.

 If we do the calculations it kind of makes sense. `100px` in `125%` display scale is actually scaled up to `125px`.
 If we scale down `125px` to `80%`, it goes back to the normal value of `100px`.
-While actually, I don't have any clue at all about why it shows decimal numbers in the first place, at least I can configure the browser to show the exact numbers like in the design.
+While actually, I don't have any clue at all about why it shows decimal numbers in the first place, at least I can make the browser to show the exact numbers like in the design.

 <img src="./_docs/box_with_zoom100.jpg" width="400"/>
 <img src="./_docs/box_with_zoom80.jpg" width="400"/>

 ### Continued development

 - Usually when I saw a card component, it didn't have interactive elements inside the card.
-But the card element itself as a whole is interactive (can get focus, can be clicked, has animation, etc).
+But the card element itself as a whole is interactive (can get focus, hover, has animation, etc).
 So this challange is a bit confusing to me.
 But nevertheless, I did the challenge by adding the anchor element inside the heading, wrapping the text.
-- I don't use the `figure` element to wrap the image, as this is only a component.
-The blog page will list many of this components so the image won't relate with the main content of the page.
+- I used `figure` element to wrap the image, but I removed it.
+As this is only a component, and the blog page will list many of this components so the image won't relate with the main content of the page.
 What is you opinion?
 - Do you wrap published date with the `time` element?
+- I welcome any suggestions or improvements for the rest of the code.
-- I would appreciate if you're willing to read my discoveries, especially [Make HTML Result Close to The Design](#make-html-result-close-to-the-design).
-And I would love to hear any feedback or comments.
+- And I would appreciate if you're willing to read my process and discoveries.
+Any feedback and comments I'll appreciate it.

 ### Useful resources

-Resources that are directly mentioned are listed in the footnote of this README.

 - [@font-face](https://devdocs.io/css/@font-face) & [selecting normal and bold fonts](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-weight#selecting_normal_and_bold_fonts) - How to setup local fonts.
 - https://html5doctor.com/avoiding-common-html5-mistakes/#figure - Why we should avoid using `figure` elements at all time.
 - https://www.joshwcomeau.com/css/pixel-perfection/ - This blog gives me general ideas of how to make the html result looks closely similar to the design.

+(Resources that are directly mentioned in the sections before "Useful resources" are listed in the footnote of this README.)

 <!-- - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept. -->